prosopo/demo-nft-marketplace/README.md

-## What is CornerStore?
+## What is the Demo NFT Marketplace?

-CornerStore is an open source NFT marketplace built by Rarible DAO using the Rarible Protocol.
+The Demo NFT Marketplace is an open source NFT marketplace built by Rarible DAO using the Rarible Protocol.
 Prosopo has forked and modified the marketplace to work with [OpenBrush's PSP34 contracts](https://github.com/Supercolony-net/openbrush-contracts/tree/main/examples/psp34).
 The PSP34 contracts have also been modified so that they